×

 PARKING

-There is one on-street accessible parking space east of the theatre on 200 South.
-There are additional parking lots located near the theatre as well as metered parking.
+There is one on-street accessible parking space on 200 South, just east of the theatre entrance.
+There are additional parking lots located near the theatre, as well as metered parking.

 Drop off/Loading Zone – Located directly in front of the main entrance to JQL Capitol Theatre.